Scrumpis/dndsR/README.md

 ```

 ## CLI Usage
-The below documents the command line interface (CLI) workflow, which is recommended for large-scale analysis.
+Recommended for large-scale analysis.
 There is also an [R.md vignette](https://github.com/Scrumpis/dndsR/blob/main/dndsR-test-vignette.Rmd) for users who want to work in Rstudio or similar.
 All commands allow single or batch comparisons.

+### Sample comparison_file

 ### 1. split_comparisons.R
 Separate subgenomes, haplotypes, or other patterns into their own fastas and gffs to prevent erroneous dN/dS analysis.
 If subgenomes are left unphased, the best matches will be a mix of homeolog and ortholog comparisons.
 If needed, [SubPhaser](https://github.com/zhangrengang/SubPhaser?tab=readme-ov-file) can be used to phase allopolyploids lacking diploid progenitor genomes.